The Solveig oilfield (previously Luno II) is located in the production licence PL359, within the Utsira High area of the North Sea, Norway.

 Another appraisal well, 16/4-11, was drilled using the semi-submersible drilling rig COSL Innovator in March 2018, approximately 2.5km south of the discovery well in order to prove additional resources within the field.
 The well encountered a 20m oil column in the Triassic sandstones with very good reservoir quality.

-The future development phases involving the upside potential in the discovered resources will be drafted following the production status from the phase one.
+The future development phases involving the upside potential in the discovered resources will be drafted following the production status from phase one.
+The phase two Plan for Development and Operation (PDO) is envisaged to be submitted by the end of 2022.

 The semi-submersible West Bollsta drilling rig will carry out the drilling activities.